CoolDude2349/Offline-Single-File-Games/README.md

 **Usage:** Under the Code button, select Download ZIP.
 It may take a while to download.
 After, extract the zip by right clicking on it and selecting Extract All.
 Now you have the repo containing the games all in a folder.
 You can also clone the repository using git.

-<p>The downside of inlining everything is the file size.
+The downside of inlining everything is the file size.
 If you're running the files via an online code editor, it's better to use **single-file.html**.
-It lets you fetch the files from the web or import your own.</p>
+It lets you fetch the files from the web or import your own.

 SUGGEST GAMES [HERE](https://github.com/CoolDude2349/Offline-HTML-Games-Pack/issues/new?template=game_request.md)